The Better Creative

 What Tools Do You Use to Design an Email?

-When vetting an agency, ask them what tech stack they use.
-For example, at The Better Creative, we use a mix of Adobe Suite, Stripo, Email on Acid, and any ESP the client decides to use.
-Yes, really, any ESP.
+Many ESPs have built-in editors, but relying solely on those limits what you can actually achieve.
+When vetting an agency, ask about their tech stack.
+At The Better Creative, we use a mix of Adobe Suite, Stripo, Email on Acid, and whatever ESP the client uses — yes, really, any ESP.

-Don't settle for an agency that will do simple, drag-and-drop emails inside your ESP or an agency that will create PSD (Photoshop) files that you will, later on, have to cut yourself, implement in an ESP, and test, only to find out that it's not well optimized for any email client.
+Don't settle for an agency that does simple drag-and-drop emails inside your ESP, or one that creates Photoshop files you then have to cut, implement, and test yourself — only to find out it's not optimized for any email client.

 How Much Does a Custom Email Design Cost?

-The final major thing to consider when looking for an agency is the actual cost, which is often based on the type and number of email campaigns you want to do.
-This can be anywhere from $500 to $1,000 for a basic design, or up to (and over) $2,000 for some more complex emails.
+Pricing is often based on the type and number of campaigns.
+At most agencies, a single email can range from $500 to $1,000 for a basic design, and up to $2,000+ for complex ones.

-The $149.99 includes basically everything — our senior designer giving directions and guidance, the implementation designer creating the emails and developing them in your ESP, and even the QA rigorously testing those emails for any defects and issues.
+Includes senior designer direction, implementation in your ESP, and rigorous QA testing.
 We bet you can't do all of that in-house for the same price.
+See full pricing details →

 Some Final Thoughts